chapsan2001/ITMO.Labs/README.md

 - Spring semester 2020
   - Collection managment application - 9/10 points;
   - Client-server architecture lab - 8/10 points.

+Points for Java labs were given mostly for theory knowledge, tecnical completion costs only 0.01 points.

 Tasks can be found at https://se.ifmo.ru/courses/programming (there are different variants, so you probably won't find exactly my tasks).